 How to Change Edge’s Office File Download Settings

-You change Microsoft Edge’s Office file download settings to control how Word, Excel, and PowerPoint files are handled when you click a download link.
+Microsoft Edge’s Office file download settings control how Word, Excel, and PowerPoint files behave when you click a download link.

-This setting determines whether Office documents automatically open in the browser for preview or download directly to your computer’s storage.
+This setting decides if Office documents open directly in the browser for a quick look or if they are saved straight to your computer.

-For instance, you can configure Edge to always save Excel spreadsheets to your Downloads folder, bypassing the in-browser preview entirely.
+For example, you can set Edge to always save Excel files to your Downloads folder, skipping the browser preview.
+This helps you manage your documents the way you prefer.

 Open Edge settings, click Downloads, and toggle the “Open Office files in the browser” switch.
 Turn it off to download files automatically, or on to open them directly in Edge.